 Saturday workshops combine gallery experiences with art making in the studio.
-These workshops are offered one Saturday each month, and topics change regularly based on artwork and exhibitions in the museum.
-Participants explore the galleries and then get the chance to create their own artworks in the studio using a wide variety of media and techniques, from traditional to digital.
+Guided by a teaching artist, participants explore works of art in the museum and then get the chance to create their own artworks using a wide variety of media and techniques, from traditional to digital.

 Selected Saturdays, 11:00–4:00 $10 members, $12 nonmembers Registration required; please use the link below each program to register.
 Questions?
 Inquire at email@example.com.

 April 15 Mixed-Media Workshop 10:00–3:00 An innovator who always pushed the boundaries of art, Hélio Oiticica created everything from large-scale installations to photography to participatory experiences.
 Preview this exhibition with a teaching artist and design your own multisensory artwork.
 Registration opens on March 1, 2017.